tensorflow/docs/site/en/get_started/mnist/mechanics.md

 summary = tf.summary.merge_all()
 ```

-And then after the session is created, a @{tf.summary.FileWriter}
+And then after the session is created, a `tf.summary.FileWriter`
 may be instantiated to write the events files, which
 contain both the graph itself and the values of the summaries.